medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

             [base64-encoded indhold]
         <BinaryContent>

-Encoding in the pilot will be the following for all the MedCom FHIR messages:
+Encoding in the pilot will be the following for all the MedComMessagingMessages:
 - "UTF-8"

 Encoding will have the following outcome space for ReceiptAcknowledgement and ReceiptException in the pilot: